Blue Line (Lagos Transit): History

 In April 2008, the Lagos State Government approved ₦ 70 billion for construction of the Okokomaiko-Iddo-Marina Line, with an estimated completion date of 2011.
 However, the project suffered many delays due to lack of funds.
 The opening date was revised to June 2013, then December 2016, then 2017.
 As of November 2016, only 16 km of the 27 km Blue Line had been completed.
 In August 2018, LAMATA signed an agreement with Alstom.
 As a part of the agreement, Alstom conducted a review of the rail lines, and electrification of a portion of the track was planned.
-It began service on 4 September 2023.
-In its first year (ending in September 2024), the Blue Line carried roughly 2 million passengers.